 Paul served on active duty in the U.S. Navy for nine years, during which time he qualified as a P-3C Instructor Pilot training junior pilots in aircraft electrical, hydraulic, mechanical, environmental and weapons systems.
 After leaving active duty, he joined the intellectual property law firm of Thomas, Kayden, Horstemeyer & Risley, LLP, in Atlanta, Georgia.
 During his tenure there of almost 15 years, he became a partner and served on various committees, including its Executive Management and Ethics Committees.
 Paul currently serves in the U. S. Navy Reserve.

 Troy University, M.S.
 International Relations, 2018 (Phi Kappa Phi)

 Georgia State University College of Law, J.D., 1998 (cum laude)

-United States Naval Academy, Bachelor of Science (General Engineering), 1988
+United States Naval Academy, B.S.
+General Engineering, 1988

 Paul is a member of the Georgia Bar and is admitted to practice before the U. S. District Court of the Northern District of Georgia, as well as with the Supreme Court of Georgia.
 Paul also is registered to practice before the U. S. Patent and Trademark Office.